sftcd/etm/etm.md

 In this section we describe a few documented examples of deliberate adversarial behaviour by applications that could affect Internet protocol development.
-The adversarial behaviours described below involve various kinds of attack, varying from simlple fraud, to credential theft, surveillance and contributing to DDoS attacks.
+The adversarial behaviours described below involve various kinds of attack, varying from simple fraud, to credential theft, surveillance and contributing to DDoS attacks.
 This is not intended to be a comprehensive nor complete survey, but to motivate us to consider deliberate adversarial behaviour by applicaions.